-Understanding that only one meeting has passed in the young season, Tugade knows the type of dedication, hard work, and discipline it’s going to take in order to achieve her goals.
-One part of her path to success is improving in her workouts and diets.
+Understanding that only one meeting has passed in the young season, Tugade knows the dedication, hard work, and discipline it will take to achieve her goals.
+One part of her path to success is improving her workouts and diets.

 “I’ve been a lot more consistent in workouts, lifts, and diet,” said Tugade.
 “Last year, I was way over the weight and body fat I should have been at.
 Currently, I’ve gone down a good 14 pounds and a lot of that had to do with making healthier food choices and adding more variety.”

-Tugade also added that she will like to get some official indoor times and marks while trying to set records.
-“Not only do I want to keep chipping away at Guam records, but I want to make my mark in my school and in our conference league as well,” said Tugade.
+Tugade also added that she would like to get some official indoor times and marks while setting records.
+“Not only do I want to keep chipping away at Guam records, but I want to make my mark in my school and our conference league as well,” said Tugade.
 “I’m aiming to make it to the all-time top performance lists for my school.”

 2 Fil-Heritage Athletes representing Guam in the 2016 Olympics